Light770/neostrap/README.md

 Run the index.html to see what the classes may look like.

 Images are missing from the file, feel free to add your own to see a more accurate representation of the styles.

+## Changes to be added in the next month:

+-finished cards
+-Modals
+-Breadcrumbs
+-Navs
+-Navbars
+-Pagination
+-Popovers
+-Tables
+-Toasts
+-Timelines
+-Tooltips
+-Accordions
+-Carousels
+-E-Commerce
+-Icon boxes

+## Changes to be added in the futur:

+Dark mode, nice to have and shouldn't be that hard to put in place when the general layout is finished

+Multicolored styles, while trying to implement, I've been faced with results that are very poor when mixing a colored button on the (off)white background.